plumewind/slam_simulator/README.md

 # slam_simulator
 A slam simulator in a ROS environment for simulating basic slam algorithms such as ukf, ekf, etc.

+The project have two estimators, the ukf and the ekf!

-To watch the video, please click on the picture below!
+To watch the video by using ekf, please click on the picture below!
 [![Watch the video](https://github.com/plumewind/slam_simulator/blob/ekf/ekf_slam.png)](https://www.youtube.com/watch?v=554A07SMJjU)

 How to use ?